AgileVentures/av-static-website/source/blog_articles/2017-03-15-show-me-the-code.html.markdown

 Errno::ENOENT: No such file or directory @ rb_sysopen - .gitignoreasda
 ```

-When we were playing with the Elixir code in the mob I was seeing the unused `_reason` variable was being set to :enoent when the file didn't exist, which gave me an idea for refactoring this snippet of Elixir code like so:
+When we were playing with the Elixir code in the mob, I was seeing that the unused `_reason` variable was being set to :enoent when the file didn't exist, which gave me an idea for refactoring this snippet of Elixir code like so:

 ```ex
   def load(filename) do